-In clinical subject areas where there is a PSRB requirement to deliver and assess clinically related material or specialist topics and this expertise does not exist within the Faculty, Guest Speakers, for instance NHS staff, may contribute to the setting and marking of individual coursework or examination questions which will be double marked by the Module Leader.
+In clinical subject areas where there is a PSRB requirement to deliver and assess clinically related material or specialist topics and this expertise does not exist within the Faculty, Guest Speakers, for instance NHS staff, may contribute (as part of the module team) to the setting and marking of individual coursework or examination questions which will be double marked by the Module Leader.

-2. Summative assessment of practice learning components in professional preparation programmes in the Schools of Health Sciences and Veterinary Science and Medicine
+2. Summative assessment of practice learning components in professional preparation programmes in the Schools of Health Sciences, Veterinary Science and Medicine and School of Medicine

 In line with PSRB requirements for programmes in the Schools of Health Sciences and Veterinary Science and Medicine, practice based 'mentors' or 'practice educators' may undertake the summative assessment of practice learning components within the practice environment.
+Prior to that, the Module Leader is responsible for ensuring that practice based 'mentors' or 'practice educators' are formally trained on Surrey assessment procedures, including marking criteria, feedback, calibration and moderation of marks, etc. Practice based 'mentors' or 'practice educators', involved in summative assessments, should also be familiar with the Code of practice for assessment and feedback.